com619-2021/ClassExamples/experimental/RunningSchedullerApp/README.md

 docker-compose up -d
 ```

-THe application comes up at http://localhost:8080/login
+The application comes up at http://localhost:8080/login

 and you can use the following logins